 I had a wonderful time yesterday absorbing Piano-Yoga.
 I was invited to attend a retreat held at King’s Place, the urban concert space near King’s Cross station in London, by pianist, composer, teacher and Director of Piano-Yoga, GéNIA.
 Having never experienced anything like this before, I really didn’t know what to expect, but it’s always fun learning new skills especially those which can be usefully applied to piano playing.

-Sixteen students congregated in the Limehouse Room (which was resplendent with a Steinway) at 10.30 am for classes.
+Sixteen students congregated in the Limehouse Room at 10.30am for classes.
 The class was an eclectic mix of piano teachers, amateurs and piano students (including one from the Royal College of Music), all wanting to learn the benefits of applying Yoga movements in order to achieve balanced playing as well as improving technique.
 Russian pianist, GéNIA, has been running her classes for many years and is a very experienced concert pianist and teacher.
 She started by explaining how she had arrived at the seemingly improbable idea of using Yoga to improve piano playing.
 We were then encouraged to introduce ourselves and explain why we had decided to attend the classes.

 A series of beneficial exercises were introduced; I have done Yoga before and ended up in terrible pain so I was interested to try GéNIA’s approach.
 I’m happy to report that I managed every movement and am still in one piece today!
 The gentle exercises were useful, relaxing and calming too, allowing the back, arms, and shoulders to stretch and bend.
 There is no doubt that this is an excellent way to practice correct posture at the piano which is vital for good playing.